FENECON Commercial 92 — Assembly and Operating Instructions

 2.1.
 Intended use

-The FENECON Commercial 92 is an electrical energy storage system consisting of various modules.
-These include in particular a BMS (battery management system), the FENECON Energy Management System (FEMS), battery modules and bases.
-All processes of the electricity storage system are monitored and controlled by FEMS.
+FENECON power storage systems consist of various modules.
+In particular, these include a BMS (battery management system), the FENECON Energy Management System (FEMS), battery modules and bases.
+All processes of the electricity storage system are monitored and controlled by the FEMS.

 Any other use is not an intended use.